Baylor vs. Florida: Odds, spread, over/under - November 24

 Baylor vs. Florida Betting Trends

-- Baylor has covered twice in four chances against the spread this season.
+- Baylor has a record of 2-2-0 against the spread this season.

-- A total of three out of the Bears' four games this season have gone over the point total.
+- A total of three out of the Bears' four games this season have hit the over.

+- The Gators and their opponents have combined to hit the over five out of five times this season.

 Baylor Futures Odds